top of page

 From 2014-2015 HBCSD hired enrollment consultants inflated future enrollment projections and ignored official California Department of Finance projections of declining K-8 populations in all coastal communities.
 HBCSD School Board members also voted to unnecessarily move 149 3rd grade students from Valley School to View School, overwhelming the already overcrowded TK-2nd grade campus and panicking parents and staff one year before the district’s $59M bond vote.

 It is believed, and supported by the facts, that the failure of school board members to use the Community Center or immediately use the grandfathered-in North School was the result of an unofficial quid pro quo between HBCSD and the City of Hermosa Beach.
 It is believed that the quid pro quo was hatched by an influential clique of Hermosans to keep the Community Center exclusively for city use.
-The quid pro quo consisted of HBCSD denying and ignoring it's lease agreement for use of the Community Center for the city’s help in passing a $59M dollar facilities bond to build a brand-new, now unneeded, campus at North School.
+The quid pro quo consisted of HBCSD denying and ignoring it's lease agreement for use of the Community Center in return for the city’s help in passing a $59M dollar facilities bond to build a brand-new, now unneeded, campus at North School.
 Building the now unneeded brand-new campus took five years and cost taxpayers $29M while district students and staff languished in unacceptably overcrowded conditions.

 Here are some facts: